saidnader1987/licify_challenge/README.md

 ## Running with Docker

 To run the project using Docker, make sure you have Docker and Docker Compose installed on your system.
-Then, in the root directory of the project, run:
+Then, in the root directory of the project, provided you already created the `config.env` file in the root of the backend directory, run:

 ```bash
 docker compose up